moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

    At the department level, I hope to share my classroom innovations with fellow faculty members and provide assistance on parallel and synergistic activities.
 Additionally, I want to facilitate stronger collaborations among faculty that teach the same courses [why?].
-Lastly, [still working on this 2021] I hope to lead department wide initiatives to improve our curriculum and provide studentss with a wider set of practical skills as they enter the workforce. .through broader implementation of changes to classes (that will enhance students' set of practical skills .
-For example, I have interests in developing a cohesive design experience that permeates each year in the curriculum, which will build intrinsic motivation and the practical engineering skills employers need [whoa hard to read and super fluffy?].
-I also would like to play a role in introducing computational learning throughout our curriculum to ensure each of students learns modern computational skills for today's job market and academic research.
+Lastly, I hope to lead department wide initiatives to improve our curriculum through broader implementation of changes to classes [I don't know how to fix this, but it's a bit clunky.
+I think what you're tryign to say is that you want to improve the curriculum so the students leave the university with a broader/enhanced set of skills relevent for entering the workforce].
+For example, I have interests in developing a cohesive
+   [senior?] design experience that permeates each year in the curriculum [this doens't make sense to me. permeates each year how?], which will build intrinsic motivation [to do what]and the practical engineering skills employers need.
+I also would like to play a role in introducing computational learning throughout our curriculum to ensure each of students learns modern computational skills relevant for today's job market and academic research.
 College wide
-   There are a number of opportunities to develop engineering curricula that crosses department boundaries.
-For example, the senior design courses could be greatly enhanced for students and participating companies by offering multidisciplinary design projects that are solved by teams of engineers from each department.
+   There are a number of opportunities to develop engineering curricula that cross department boundaries.
+For example, [original was passive] offering multidisciplinary design projects that are solved by teams of engineers from different department could [can?] greatly ehnahce the senior design courses for both the students and participating company sponsors/mentors.
 University Wide
-   University wide, I hope to build more connections around open access textbooks, computational and data science efforts, in particular for education researchers, and bringing engineering in to solve international development problems.
+   I would like to build more connections beyond the college of engineering around open access textbooks, computational,[comma or no?] and data science efforts [what's this mean?].
+I think you need to explain how open access will benefit the university, researchers, etc. Maybe this next sentence can be the explainer?].
+[Improving accessability to data and information is beneficial?] in particular for education researchers, and bringing engineering in to solve international development problems.
 National and International
-   My external work will focus on the development of interactive modular open texts for engineering subjects, widely sharing my and our departments leadership in modernizing engineering education.
+   My external work will focus on the development of interactive modular open texts for engineering subjects, widely sharing my and our department's leadership in modernizing engineering education. [how will this benefit deparmtent?]

 Formally, my position, Lecturer With Potential Security of Employment, is expected to demonstrate effectiveness and impact at meeting the above goals as